jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 not to our benefit.

 On the flipside it gets even worse.
 Our employers are also infatuated with it.
-Right?
 Those first two meanings of easy, what do they mean?
-Right?
-If I can get another programmer in here, right?
-And they look at your source code, and they think it is familiar, right?
-And they already know the toolkit, right?
+If I can get another programmer in here, and they look at your source code, and they think it is familiar, and they already know the toolkit?
 So it is near at hand.
 They have always had the same tool in their toolkit.
 They can read it.
 I can replace you.
-It is a breeze, especially if I ignore the third notion of easy, right, which is whether or not anybody can understand your code, right.
+It is a breeze, especially if I ignore the third notion of easy, which is whether or not anybody can understand your code.
 Because they do not actually care about that.
 They just care that somebody can go sit in your seat, start typing.

 So again, as sort of business owners, there is sort of, again, the same kind of focus on those first two aspects of easy because it makes programmers replaceable.

 So we are going to contrast this with the impacts of long-term use.
-Right?
 What does it mean to use this long term?
 And what is there?
 What is there is all the meat.
-Right?
 Does the software do what it is supposed to do?
 Is it of high quality?
 Can we rely on it doing what it is supposed to do?
 Can we fix problems when they arise?
 And if we are given a new requirement, can we change it?

 These things have nothing to do with the construct, as we typed it in, or very little to do with it, and have a lot to do with the attributes